jeffdapaz/VisualChatGPTStudio/README.md

 ## Release Notes 📜

+### 3.0.2

+- Now the Model parameters are optional.

 ### 3.0.1

 - The icons in Turbo Chat that were removed incorrectly have been restored.

-### 3.0

-- Added the Copilot functionality (only for Visual Studio 2022).
-- Now the gpt-4o-mini model is the default model for OpenAI API.
-- Many improvements and fixes on Turbo Chat window.

 ### [More Change Logs](https://github.com/jeffdapaz/VisualChatGPTStudio/blob/master/ReleaseNotes.md)